tingszu/BUSSeg/README.md

 ## Citation
 If you find BUSSeg useful, please cite our paper.
-This paper is under review (submitted to TMI).
+This paper is accepted by TMI.

 ```
 @article{BUSSeg,
-    title = {A Conjoining Long-range Dependency Modeling  for Breast Ultrasound Segmentation},
+    title = {Cross-lmage Dependency Modeling for Breast Ultrasound Segmentation},
     journal = {IEEE Transactions on Medical Imaging},
     volume = {XX},
     pages = {XXXXXX},